 A portable GPS from Garmin, Magellan, or TomTom is also a great solution if you can’t wedge a big double-DIN nav receiver into your vehicle’s dash.
 They’re a lot cheaper, too, which leaves you more money to spend on travel souvenirs.

 A radar detector gives you long-range protection when you're out on the road.

 Adding a radar detector to your passenger vehicle doesn’t mean you’re a hot rodding hoodlum hell-bent on vehicular mayhem.
 It just means you’re a smart person who doesn’t want to spoil your trip by getting a ticket when you drive through an unexpected speed

 trap enforcement zone in an unfamiliar area.
 If you’re travelling a lot this summer, a radar detector is a wise investment.
-And cordless models like the Escort Solo featured here won’t take up one of the 12-volt outlets you might need for phones and other devices.
+And cordless models won’t take up one of the 12-volt outlets you might need for phones and other devices.

-Sorry, but we cannot ship radar detectors to Virginia or the District of Columbia – otherwise known as the two places where operating a radar detector DOES mean you’re a hot rodding hoodlum hell-bent on vehicular mayhem.
-Or assumed to be, anyway.
+Sorry, but we cannot ship radar detectors to Virginia or the District of Columbia – otherwise known as the two places where operating a radar detector does mean you’re a hot rodding hoodlum hell-bent on vehicular mayhem.
+Or presumed to be, anyway.

 Travel gear for your very good dog

 Crutchfield is an incredibly dog-friendly place to work.
 And part of our dog-friendly philosophy involves making sure our best buds get to work safely and stay safe while they’re here.
 The same gear we use every day will come in handy when you take your dog on the road.